ashokitschool/springboot_whatsapp_api_integration/README.md

 3) Configure WATI API Token & WATI Endpoint in our application

-4) Use RestTemplate/Webclient to send msg to whatsapp using WATI API
+4) Use RestTemplate/Webclient to make WATI api call

 ## Application Execution Flow